401-project-SGON/power-Code-Front-End/documentation.md

 ***
 ### App flow
 - Initial landing page that allows the user to login by their email, or by using their Google account.
+- Home page displays upon successful log in.
+- in header there is several features like:
+   - Code Editor you can you is to run any code.
+   - Chat room that allow the users to connect to each other.
+   -  User information that show the personal information and give the user ability to change it.
+   - Form allow the users to send feedback, suggestion and rating for our app
+- Displays a list of courses.
+- Each course content:
+   - Overview.
+   - Test yourself:content some of questions and give you grade at the end.
+    - levels content lessons each lesson content :
+        - Explan .
+        - Examples.
+        - Code you can test it by code editor to understand the subject.

 ***
 ### Way to contribute